goatattack/goatattack-osx/README.md

 # Goat Attack OSX Dependencies
-this reposity is used to build Goat Attack on OSX.
+this repository is used to build Goat Attack on OSX.